karimarttila/python/webstore-demo/simple-server/README.md

 # Logging

 What a relief Python logging configuration is after Spring hassle.
 You just create the [logging.conf](TODO) file and that's about it.
 I created a [SSLogger](TODO) class so that using logging in various python modules would be coherent.

+# Readability

+Python wins Javascript in readability hands down.
+It is probably the most readable language there is.
+I would say that it is even more readable than Clojure which is also very readable language (once you get used to read a functional language).
+Java also loses to Python in readability just because Java is such a verbose language which really makes readability a major issue.

+# Productivity

+What a joy it was to program Python after Java.
+Dynamically typed language!
+Concise!
+Clear syntax!
+Simple!
+The productivity of Python programming compared to Java is like from another planet - I explored PyCharm new features and Flask the first evening and in the second evening I implemented the domaindb module and most of the userdb module and related unit tests.
+Also the Python (and especially PyCharm) REPL is the best I have used outside Lisp world.